Thoracic aortic aneurysms may not cause symptoms, or they may cause pain, coughing, and wheezing.

 Typical symptoms are pain (usually high in the back), coughing, and wheezing.
 Rarely, a person coughs up blood because of pressure on or erosion of the windpipe (trachea) or nearby airways.
 Swallowing may be difficult if an aneurysm puts pressure on the esophagus, which carries food to the stomach.
 Hoarseness may result from pressure on the nerve to the voice box (larynx).

-A group of symptoms called Horner syndrome may result from pressure on certain nerves in the chest.
+A group of symptoms called Horner syndrome Horner Syndrome Horner syndrome affects one side of the face, causing the eyelid to droop, the pupil to become small (constricted), and sweating to decrease.
+The cause is disruption of the nerve fibers that... read more may result from pressure on certain nerves in the chest.
 Symptoms include a constricted pupil, drooping eyelid, and lack of sweating on one side of the face.
 Abnormal pulsations felt in the chest may indicate a thoracic aortic aneurysm.
 A windpipe that is farther to the side than usual may be seen on chest x-rays.

 When a thoracic aortic aneurysm ruptures, excruciating pain usually begins high in the back.
 It may radiate down the back and into the abdomen as the rupture progresses.
 The pain may also be felt in the chest and arms, as it is during a heart attack.
-A person can quickly go into shock and die because of internal bleeding.
+A person can quickly go into shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
+Blood pressure is usually low... read more and die because of internal bleeding.

-Doctors may diagnose a thoracic aortic aneurysm based on symptoms, or they may find signs during a routine physical examination that suggest that a thoracic aortic aneurysm is present, such as a heart murmur or rumbling sound when listening with a stethoscope, or physical features of Marfan syndrome.
+Doctors may diagnose a thoracic aortic aneurysm based on symptoms, or they may find signs during a routine physical examination that suggest that a thoracic aortic aneurysm is present, such as a particular type of heart murmur (rumbling sound doctors hear when listening with a stethoscope) or physical features of Marfan syndrome Marfan Syndrome Marfan syndrome is a rare hereditary disorder of connective tissue, resulting in abnormalities of the eyes, bones, heart, blood vessels, lungs, and central nervous system.
+This syndrome is caused... read more .

 People are given CT examinations every 6 to 12 months so doctors can monitor the aneurysm and determine whether it is expanding.